OVERVIEW

 The Beneficiaries to the Trust are, in respect of each Project Site –

-2. in the event that there are no communities in the residential areas or villages within a 50km radius from the Project Sites, then it shall mean the communities in the nearest residential areas or villages to the Project Sites,
+The communities in the nearest residential areas or villages located within a 50km radius of the Project Sites; and in the event that there are no communities in the residential areas or villages within a 50km radius from the Project Sites, then it shall mean the communities in the nearest residential areas or villages to the Project Sites, provided that 100% (one hundred percent) of the value of benefits allocated by the Trust to all Benefiaries of the Trust accrues to Black People.

-These areas include, but are not limited to Philipstown, Petrusville and van der Kloof.
+These areas include, but are not limited to Philipstown, Petrusville and Van der Kloof.

 Education & Development